How to Use MoatScope

 🔍 Stock Detail Panel

-Notes — Your personal notes on the stock.
+Notes — Your private research notes on the stock, saved to your account.

 🎛️ Filters & Screening